geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 * We use the pygeoapi [OGR Provider](https://docs.pygeoapi.io/en/latest/data-publishing/ogcapi-features.html#ogr).
 This is the most versatile backend of pygeoapi for supporting numerous formats.
 Using the GDAL/OGR library (Python bindings) allows pygeoapi to connect to [around 80+ Vector Formats](https://gdal.org/drivers/vector).
-We could have used the `OGR` Provider instead of the `SQLiteGPKG` Provider above in the `firenze-terrains-vec` exercise above.
+We could have used the `OGR` Provider instead of the `SQLiteGPKG` Provider above in the `osm_places-vec` exercise above.

 * `storage_crs` denotes the CRS (Coordinate Reference System) in which the dataset is stored (default is CRS84, i.e. 'longitude, latitude')
 * `crs` is an array of CRSs that can be specified for the Features to be returned (`crs=` parameter), or for their bounding box (`bbox-crs=` parameter).
 Default is also CRS84.